weberlab-hhu/Helixer/docs/training.md

 ```
 > **Side note: Including multiple species in datasets.**
 >
-> In order for the model to generalize accross species, it's of course
+> In order for the model to generalize across species, it's of course
 > important to train it on _multiple_ training species, and also to
 > validate it on _multiple_ validation species.
 >